-The insider advice on this page is from Wendy’s Trusted Travel Expert for the Seychelles: Lindsey Wallace of Linara Travel.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Seychelles: Lindsey Wallace of Linara Travel.

 After discovering it was nearly impossible to find reliable, up-to-date travel intel about the Indian Ocean islands (Maldives, Seychelles, Mauritius), Lindsey Wallace founded Linara Travel in 2003.
 He’s now an expert on each of those destinations and is especially adept at matching travelers to the island, hotel, and overwater bungalow—even butler, massage therapist, and dive instructor—that best suit their needs.
 He’s become an expert on the United Arab Emirates and Oman, too (see Dubai and Abu Dhabi), and, with help from friends in high places, carves out exclusive rates and perks so you can live like a king in these otherwise pricey places.
 He visits these countries about six times a year, building and cementing the relationships that make all this possible.
 Lindsey was also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.